0xmozak/mozak-vm/book/technical/trace_generation.md

 ## Decoding
 Programs are compiled to `risc32im-mozak-zkvm-elf`.
 This is a custom RISC-V target specified by this [json] file.
-If you are interested in what the flags in the json file standards for, check out the target options spec [here]
+If you are interested in what the flags in the json file standard for, check out the target options spec [here]

 [construction of STARK]: starky.md#construction